-Check these items which require starting and flushing the engine on shore (see Flushing Procedure, page 154.
+Check these items, which require starting and flushing the engine on shore (see Flushing Procedure, page 193.
 If necessary, these procedures may be performed with your PWC on calm water):

-Insert the lock clip in the Engine Start engine stop switch. & Stop Push the start button after ventilating the engine compartment.
+Engine Start & Stop Insert the lock clip in the engine stop switch.
+Push the start button after ventilating the engine compartment.
 Stop the engine by pushing the engine stop button.
 Start the engine again and stop it by removing the lock clip.

-Check that water comes out Engine from the cooling water Cooling bypass outlet.
-System
+EngineCheck the water comes outCoolingfrom the cooling waterSystembypass outlet.